redis/redis-doc/topics/cluster-spec.md

 Cluster live reconfiguration
 ---

-Redis cluster supports the ability to add and remove nodes while the cluster is running.
-Actually adding or removing a node is abstracted into the same operation, that is, moving a hash slot from a node to another.
+Redis Cluster supports the ability to add and remove nodes while the cluster is running.
+Adding or removing a node is abstracted into the same
+operation: moving a hash slot from one node to another.
 This means that the same basic mechanism can be used in order to rebalance the cluster, add or remove nodes, and so forth.

-* To add a new node to the cluster an empty node is added to the cluster and some hash slot is moved from existing nodes to the new node.
+* To add a new node to the cluster an empty node is added to the cluster and some set of hash slots are moved from existing nodes to the new node.
 * To remove a node from the cluster the hash slots assigned to that node are moved to other existing nodes.
 * To rebalance the cluster a given set of hash slots are moved between nodes.

-So the core of the implementation is the ability to move hash slots around.
+The core of the implementation is the ability to move hash slots around.
-Actually from a practical point of view a hash slot is just a set of keys, so what Redis cluster really does during *resharding* is to move keys from an instance to another instance.
-Moving an hash slot means moving all the keys that happen to hash into this hash slot.
+From a practical point of view a hash slot is just a set of keys, so what Redis Cluster really does during *resharding* is to move keys from an instance to another instance.
+Moving a hash slot means moving all the keys that happen to hash into this hash slot.

-To understand how this works we need to show the `CLUSTER` subcommands that are used to manipulate the slots translation table in a Redis cluster node.
+To understand how this works we need to show the `CLUSTER` subcommands that are used to manipulate the slots translation table in a Redis Cluster node.

 The following subcommands are available (among others not useful in this case):